How schools are tackling the impact of space-related issues

 - Pupils to be late back to class

-Earlier this year, we attended the Schools and Academies Show where 54% of senior school leaders admitted to us that lack of dining space was a ‘major issue’ for them right now.
+In 2019, we attended the Schools and Academies Show where 54% of senior school leaders admitted to us that lack of dining space was a ‘major issue’ for them right now.

 Lots of schools and colleges are building extensions…